{{ summaryHeading }}

 Formula Core:

-The joint-line model starts with project area and paver face dimensions.
+The joint-line estimate starts with project area and the measured paver face dimensions.

 jointLine = area * ( 1paverLength + 1paverWidth ) * layoutMultiplier